bor3ham/mireco/README.md

 - All size units are in `rem` (except for `em` for `line-height`s relative to `font-size`)
 - All time or duration values are handled internally as `milliseconds from epoch` in `utc`.
 Any localisation should be performed in your own wrapper components.

-Non battle-tested guidelines:

-- Existing html properties such as `style` and `className` should be passed through - with prefixes where there are multiple injection points eg. `containerStyle` and `inputStyle`
 - Like normal html form inputs, all form components are rendered as `inline` or `inline-block` by default.
 For convenience, the Mireco api provides a block version of all inputs eg.
   `Mireco.block.checkbox` versus `Mireco.checkbox`

+Non battle-tested guidelines:

+- Existing html properties such as `style` and `className` should be passed through - with prefixes where there are multiple injection points eg. `containerStyle` and `inputStyle`
 - The `style` prop refers to the outermost container of a Mireco component.
 More specific style overrides are given with explicit references eg. `inputStyle` and `labelStyle`.
 Where these overlap and refer to the same element as the `style` prop, they are merged with the more specific name taking precedent.
-- All inputs are expected to be used by Mireco consumers as flat components - eg. the `Checkbox` component uses a convenience `label` prop instead of requiring `<Label><Checkbox/> label</Label>`
+- Form basic use cases, all inputs are expected to be used by Mireco consumers as flat components - eg. the `Checkbox` component uses a convenience `label="label contents"` prop instead of requiring `<Label><Checkbox/> label contents</Label>`

 ## Components